newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/f7mp6uv29pyi72iknthr.png)

-this is a short snippet of the comment left by this person, but it's the part that struck me the most: he had put words onto this thing i had been feeling for a few weeks at this point. "nearly HATE JavaScript" may sound intense, but i could totally relate!
+this is a short snippet of the comment left by this viewer, but it's the part that struck me the most: he had put words onto this thing i had been feeling for a few weeks at this point. "nearly HATE JavaScript" may sound intense, but i could totally relate!
 For me personnaly, just before meeting React, JavaScript had become quite difficult, somehow dry.
 Or maybe it was the learning journey itself (that was becoming difficult and dry)...
 Anyways, this very comment sparked something in me: "oh cool i'm not alone to feel that way!" and quickly: "i'm starting React tomorrow!"

+*The extra push*

+Shortly after that on twitter, I received a DM from my 100DaysOfCode friend Danny, who has experience as a developer, encouraging me to try implementing **with a framework** the vanilla JS todo app i was working on!
+I could have chosen Vue.js as many people say Vue is the easiest front-end framework to learn, ideal for beginners!
+Which sounds great, but i thought "React!!!" because that's what i chose for the Roadmap of my coding journey and knowing i'll **spend time** learning a framework anyway (i follow the "learning by doing" method so it takes me some time to finish one project!) it'll be more time efficient for me to just jump into React.
+It took me some more time (3 weeks?) to feel "ready" to follow Danny's advice and i finally started to implement my todo app with React!🚀
+I actually had to rebuild it from the ground up!
+But here i am today, 100% learning React, todo app almost ready, having a real blast at it, more excited than ever to swim in JavaScript!

 <a name="2"></a>
-**How much JavaScript did i know when i started with React:**
+**How much JS did i know when i started with React:**

 - general JS syntax (but still learning new things and tricks everyday lol)
 - DOM manipulations and template literals, like:
 ```
 const todayDiv = document.querySelector("#today");
 const week = [tuesday, wednesday, friday, saturday, sunday];
-const day = `<div class="whatever"> Hello!
+const day = `<div class="tuesday"> Hello!
 Today is ${week[0]}.
 Have a nice day!</div>`;
 todayDiv.insertAdjacentHTML('afterbegin', day);
 ```
 - fetch data from an API + HTTP requests
 - sense of what a promise is (#3LW for the connoisseurs😋) but without being able to explain it like a pro (unlike fetch()😎) but i knew fetch() is a promise (or rather, fetch() *returns* a promise, giving us access to methods like `.then()` or `.catch()`) but i'll write/explain about `fetch` in another article soon!
-- array methods/higher order functions like `forEach()` and `map()`, `filter()` and the other array methods like `sort()`, `push()` to add at the end of an array and `unshift()` to push at the beginning!
-*sidenote*: when displaying a dynamic list for example, the `unshift()` method is very useful to make the dynamically added items appear at the TOP of the list and not at the bottom... 😉 )
+- array methods/higher order functions like `forEach()` and `map()`, `filter()` and the other array methods like `sort()`, `push()` to add at the end of an array and `unshift()` to push at the beginning! (*sidenote*: when displaying a dynamic list for example, the `unshift()` method is very useful to make the dynamically added items appear at the TOP of the list and not at the bottom... 😉 )
 - callbacks (in array methods/higher order functions for example)
-- basic knowledge of CLI (**C**ommand-**L**ine **I**nterface aka terminal).
+- basic knowledge of CLI (**C**ommand-**L**ine **I**nterface aka terminal)
-- OOP basics (**O**bject **O**riented **P**rogramming) : it means i was able to create classes and use/understand the "this" keyword, without being utterly confused lol.
+- OOP basics (**O**bject **O**riented **P**rogramming) : it means i was able to create classes and use/understand the "this" keyword, without being utterly confused lol
 - basic knowledge of how JS works under the hood, which is very exciting to learn! (the callstack, lexical environment, execution context etc...) - but you absolutely don't need to know that to start React.
 We have to know and understand how JS works under the hood in order to become better JS developers in general, not to learn React.

 **What was i scared of or impressed by:**

 - the spread operator `...`: i had NEVER used it and had no idea what it was for!
-I used ot find it very intimidating.
+I used to find it very intimidating
-- destructuring `({ })` : scary because too abstract/complicated for me (that's what i thought)
+- destructuring: scary because too abstract/complicated for me (that's what i thought)
 - writing promises other then fetch() in my code
 - writing `async` functions + use `await` keyword, i have to be honest here 😅
-- using libraries (except for moment.js ❤️ ): i had never used bootstrap or any other library.
+- using libraries (except for moment.js ❤️ ): i had never used bootstrap or any other library
 - React. plain and simple.

-*The encouragement*

-On twitter, I received a DM from my 100DaysOfCode friend Danny, who has experience as a developer, encouraging me to try implementing **with a framework** the vanilla JS todo app i was working on!
-I could have chosen Vue.js as many people say Vue is the easiest front-end framework to learn, ideal for beginners!
-Which sounds great, but i thought "React!!!" because that's what i chose for the Roadmap of my coding journey and knowing i'll **spend time** learning a framework anyway (i follow the "learning by doing" method so it takes me some time to finish one project!) it'll be more time efficient for me to just jump into React.
-It took me some more time (3 weeks?) to feel "ready" to follow Danny's advice and i finally started to implement my todo app with React!🚀
-I actually had to rebuild it from the ground up!
-And it took me some time!
-But here i am today, 100% learning React, todo app almost finished, having a real blast at it, more excited than ever to swim in JavaScript!

 <a name="3"></a>
 ## React "philosophy" : steep learning curve?

-React isn't that difficult for a JS beginner with some fundamental steady knowledge.
+React isn't that difficult for a JS beginner with some "basic" but steady knowledge.
 React offers a *different* approach for seeing and coding our websites.
 It's not as hard as you think.
 Trust me.
 In fact, it's quite clever, powerful and fun!